Southampton Castle: 16th–19th centuries

 The castle began a second period of decline in the 16th century.
 After 1518, no more money was spent repairing the castle.
 The inner bailey became used first as a rubbish tip, then for small-scale agriculture.
 By 1585, the castle was "very ruynaise and in greete decaye".
 In contrast to many royal castles, Southampton Castle was never converted into a gaol, with Southampton's two prisons instead being built in the town at the Bargate and on Fish Street.
 In 1618 James I sold the castle to property speculators; it was then sold on to George Gollop, a local merchant, and a windmill was subsequently built on the motte.
 The castle played no role in the subsequent English Civil War, although some of the masonry was used to strengthen the town walls in 1650.
 Two of the entrances to the castle, Southgate and Castle Eastgate, were demolished in the late 18th century; and the remaining castle buildings fell into significant disrepair.

 Several short-lived buildings were later constructed on top of the motte.
 The first of these around the turn of the 19th century was a banqueting house constructed by Lord Stafford.
-In 1808 Marquess of Landsdowne built a mansion in a Gothic style on top of the motte using some of the stone remains of the old keep; it became known as Landsdowne Castle, providing famous views across the town.
+In 1808 John Petty, 2nd Marquess of Lansdowne built a mansion in a Gothic style on top of the motte using some of the stone remains of the old keep; it became known as Landsdowne Castle, providing famous views across the town.
 Landsdowne Castle was pulled down in either 1815 or 1818, and most of the motte was subsequently flattened.

 From the late 19th century onwards the castle site was subject to considerable development.
 A new road – Upper Bugle Street – was built through the old bailey site, and various local council buildings constructed.
 Development continued after the Second World War, in which large parts of the city around the castle were significantly damaged by bombing.